End Of 'Wet Foot, Dry Foot' Means Cubans Can Join Ranks Of Undocumented

 "Wet foot, dry foot" allowed only those Cubans who made it to U.S. soil to stay.
 Those caught at sea were to be turned away.
 The stated hope was that the threat of getting repelled would discourage Cubans from risking their lives on rickety boats.
 But they kept coming, and once here, a green card was pretty much assured.

 Leaving their country has always carried risk for Cubans, as it has for other immigrants.
-But unlike for their counterparts, the specter of illegality and all its repercussions (see: Presidential election 2016) has not applied to Cubans.
+But unlike for their counterparts, the specter of illegality and all its repercussions (see: the 2016 presidential election) has not applied to Cubans.
 They have never really had to worry, for example, about deportation once they've made it to the U.S. This privilege has affected in fundamental ways the identity that Cuban-Americans have forged both in terms of their place in American society and in relation to other Latino groups.

 "Cubans have never been, and have never seen themselves, as 'illegals,' or even, particularly, as a minority group," said Guillermo Grenier, a sociologist at FIU who is Cuban-American.
 "They have never seen themselves as anything other than added value to this country.
 It's part of the Cuban exceptionalism narrative that is just as strong as the American exceptionalism narrative."